ctrl-z-9000-times/KropffTreves2008_reproduction/README.md

 Written by David McDougall

 ## Introduction:
 Kropff & Treves [1] describe a method of producing grid cells.
 It appears to be supported by biology [2].
-The gist of it is to make a spatial pooler [8] with two new mechanisms: slowed input and fatigue.
-Both alterations modify SP's excitement.
-First the excitement is put through a low pass filter, which delays all fluctuations and removes spurious fluctuations.
-Then the excitement has a fatigue which catches up to it and turns it off.
-The fatigue is also the excitement passed through a low pass filter.
+The gist of it is to make a spatial pooler [8] with two new mechanisms: stability and fatigue.
+The spatial pooler's overlap is stabilized by putting it through a low pass filter, which smooths over input fluctuations and removes spurious input fluctuations.
+Each cell also has a fatigue which slowly follows its activity, catches up to it and turns it off.
+The fatigue is equal to the overlap passed through a low pass filter.
-* The effect of the slowed input mechanism is to cause grid cells (or SP mini-columns) to learn broad, stable areas of the input.
-As the sensory organ moves around the world, the slowed input causes the grid cells to represent contiguous areas of the world by forcing columns to react slower than their sensory input is changing.
+* The effect of the stability mechanism is to cause the cells (or SP mini-columns) to learn large, contiguous areas of the input.
+As the sensory organ moves around the world, the stability mechanism causes the cells to represent large & contiguous areas of the world by forcing cells to react slower than their sensory input is changing.
-* The fatigue mechanism shapes the contiguous areas of the grid cell receptive fields into spheres which are packed into the environment.
+* The fatigue mechanism shapes the contiguous areas of the grid cell receptive fields into spheres which are then packed into the environment.
 As the sensory organ passes through areas of the world, grid cells get tired and fall behind in the competition for a short while.

 ## Methods:
 Grid cells are implemented as an extension to Nupic [4] as a subclass of the SpatialPooler (SP) class.
 The SP is modified in three ways:
-1)	Slowed input and fatigue dynamics are applied to the excitement.
+1)	Stability and fatigue dynamics are applied to the overlap.
-2)	The excitement is divided by the number of connected synapses to each grid cell.
+2)	The overlap is divided by the number of connected synapses to each grid cell.
-3)	Synapses only learn when either side changes its activation.
+3)	Synapses only learn when either the presynaptic or postsynaptic side changes its activity state.
 This filters out duplicate updates on sequential time steps.
 This is causes the grid cells to only learn when the agent is moving around, a stationary agents grid cells will not learn.

 #### Usage:
 $ ./grid_cell_demo.py [--train_time number_of_steps]